AbinashBishoyi/zegoggl.es/_posts/2009-05-21-twitter-dreams-part-2:-celebrities.markdown

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/Mileydog.PNG/180px-Mileydog.PNG" alt="Miley Cyrus" class="left-img"/>
 </a>

-Britney Spears, John Mayer and Ophra Winfrey.
+Britney Spears, John Mayer and Oprah Winfrey.

 What do they have in common?
 They are appear very frequently in dreams, at least in those written down on [twitter](/2009/05/twitter-dreams-part-1:-introduction.html).
 The data was obtained by feeding data from twitter searches (courtesy